Quickstart - Pt 2

 Workspaces

 Shared workspaces allow you to collaborate with the rest of the team.
 Use separate workspaces to organize work between projects or deployment environments.
 We commonly see teams with “Prod” and “Dev” workspaces.
+Each workspace has its own unique PromptLayer API key, allowing you to maintain separate authentication for different environments.

 Prompt branching